One question people ask often: “How do I get started using Toasty?”.

 As the host, you're able to control when people are in the main room or their group breakout rooms.

 Here's a quick overview of the activities:

-Everyone submits a response to a question or prompt, either with text or an image 📸.
-Once everyone submits their response, you can optionally allow people to vote on the best submission.
+Everyone (or every group) submits a response to a question, either with text or an image 📸.
+Once everyone submits their response, you can also allow people to vote on the best submission.